Blind Vaysha: Development

 Ushev has stated that the project began at Fontevraud Abbey in France, where he worked for a month on the story and was inspired by medieval drawing.
 He did fifty paintings during his stay in Maine-et-Loire, drawing inspiration from the Abbey's architecture and with the design of the film's central character influenced by paintings of Eleanor of Aquitaine.

 Ushev was already working with a text by Gospodinov for an upcoming film when he and a group of friends had the idea of making "an omnibus out of some of his short stories."
 While reading them, Ushev was captivated by the story of Blind Vaysha, which immediately struck him as being suited to his style of filmmaking.

 Production

-The film is animated on a Cintiq tablet in a linocut-style, a medium Ushev had worked with since the age of 12.
+The film was animated on a Cintiq tablet in a linocut-style, a medium Ushev had worked with since the age of 12.
 Ushev sought to reproduce the visual artifacts of the linocut technique by never using the "Undo" command on his computer while drawing: "Because with linocut, once your hand carves it, it is gone.
 You cannot put the black back.
 This creates a natural feeling of the unpredictable, of mistakes and the holy imperfection of the image—which is the basis of every creation."
 Ushev has estimated he did between 12,000 and 13,000 drawings for the film, which took him about six months to make.
 As with two of Ushev's earlier films, Drux Flux and Gloria Victoria, Blind Vaysha was produced as a 3D film.